apache/spark/BREEZE.rst

 +-----------------------+----------+-------------------------------------------------+-------------------+

 For each of the CLIs we have also an accompanying ``*-update`` alias (for example ``aws-update``) which will pull the latest image for the tool.
-Note that all Google Cloud Platform tools are served by one image and they are updated together.
+Note that all Google Cloud tools are served by one image and they are updated together.

 Also - in case you run several different Breeze containers in parallel (from different directories,